Julcatan/Pewlett-Hackard-Analysis/README.md

    - The analysis includes employees who were born between January 1, 1952 and December 31, 1955 and are therefore approaching retirement age.

-   - Since some employees have multiple titles in the database we base our analysis on the most recent title
+   - Since some employees have multiple titles in the database we base our analysis on the most recent title.

-   - A total of 90398 employees are about to retire.
+   - A total of 90,398 employees are about to retire.

    - The count per title is as follow: